I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account

 \section{Conclusion}

 This work contributes to the ongoing discourse on AI-assisted AAC.
-While the promise of ultra-personalized LLMs trained on a user’s own speech data—offers exciting possibilities for enhancing expressivity and speed, it also introduces complex socio-technical implications that are difficult to anticipate in controlled settings.
+While the promise of ultra-personalized LLMs trained on a user’s own speech data offers exciting possibilities for enhancing expressivity and speed, it also introduces implications for the users' sense of agency, identity, and privacy that are difficult to anticipate in controlled settings.
 This study lays bare those implications and provides early insight into how ultra-personalized AI might affect AAC users before broader deployments or multi-user evaluations.

-Reflections are grounded in the first-hand lived experience of the lead author, an AAC user and researcher who has navigated the complexities of technology-mediated communication for over a decade.
+Reflections are grounded in the first-hand lived experience of the lead author, an AAC user and researcher who has navigated the complexities of technology-mediated communication.
 By turning the lens inward, we examine the long-term effects of ultra-personalization while minimizing harm and maintaining user autonomy.
 This approach allowed us to surface the nuanced interplay between personalization and agency in AI-mediated AAC, and to reflect on broader questions about AI’s role in shaping self-expression, the ethics of ultra-personalization, and the need for AAC systems that preserve individuality while avoiding unintended bias.

+Zooming out, AI-powered AAC technology should evolve from a static, one-time personalization toward a more fluid and adaptive paradigm.
+By reframing AAC as a medium of expression instead of a workaround for missing speech, we can design AAC systems that are not fixed devices, but living ecosystems, shaped by and with their users, that balance agency, identity, and privacy to enhance expressivity and evolve alongside the people they serve.

 \begin{acks}